 - Other health problems you may have.

 When do side effects occur?

 - start taking a medicine

 - have been taking a medicine for a while

-- have a change in the dose
+- have a change in the dose of a medicine

 - stop taking the medicine.

-Will taking medicines together cause side effects?
+Will taking different medicines together cause side effects?